agsb/minute/README.md

 # Only 12 + 12 keys !

-The Minute keyboard is a new aprouch of The Uni, https://github.com/petercpark/The_Uni, from stenograpfy to typewriter and reduced to 24 keys.
+The Minute keyboard is a new aprouch of The Uni, https://github.com/petercpark/The_Uni, from stenograpfy to typewriter and reduced to only 24 keys.

 Only 24 keys for all ASCII chars, grouped as 33 control, 26 lowercase, 26 uppercase, 10 digits, 32 symbols ?